TransCanada clashes with pipeline opponents at Nebraska hearing

 The proposed line, which would run about 1,180 miles (1,899 km) from Hardisty, Alberta, to Steele City, Nebraska, has been a lightning rod of controversy.
 Since it was proposed a decade ago, environmentalists have made it a symbol of their broader fight against fossil fuels and global warming.
 Business groups and Trump say it could lower fuel prices and create employment.

 Trump handed TransCanada a federal permit for the pipeline in March as part of a broader agenda to boost the energy sector.
-That reversed a decision by former U.S. President Barack Obama in 2015 to block the project on grounds it would not bring significant enough economic benefits to outweigh its environmental impact.
-(Writing by Richard Valdmanis; Editing by Andrew Hay)
+That reversed a decision by former President Barack Obama in 2015 to block the project on grounds it would not bring significant enough economic benefits to outweigh its environmental impact.